-According to the U.S. Department of Agriculture, in 2012, “36 percent of all cropland was on farms with at least 2,000 acres of cropland, up from 15 percent in 1987.”
+According to the U.S. Department of Agriculture, by 2012, “36 percent of all cropland was on farms with at least 2,000 acres of cropland, up from 15 percent in 1987.”
 While only about 12 percent of U.S. farms can be described as very large commercial operations, they reap 88% of annual net farm income.

 In North America and Europe, large farms have typically been created by merging smaller farms.
 In the global South, deforestation plays the primary role: about five million hectares of forest a year is cleared and replaced with giant corporate-run farms and ranches.
 Between 1980 and 2000, over half of the new agricultural land in the tropics was created by clearing forests.
 Between 2000 and 2010, the figure was 80 percent.”

 Profitable management of large farms with expensive machinery requires specialization.
 Each crop has its own particular requirements, so rather than buy multiple machines, farmers concentrated on single species: just corn, or just wheat, or just soy, and so on.
 The matrix of fields growing different crops that characterized traditional farming was replaced by immense areas of genetically-identical plants.
 Most fences, hedges, woodlots and wetlands —homes for small mammals, birds and insects — were removed to maximize production and to allow machines to easily cover the entire area.